hypo69/hypo/src/endpoints/prestashop/_doc/overwiev.md

 The `_examples` directory contains example scripts and documentation files to help developers understand and use the module effectively.

-This overview provides a comprehensive understanding of the `prestashop` module's functionality.
+This overview provides a comprehensive understanding of the `PrestaShop` module's functionality.
 Let me know if you need any specific details or modifications!